tonghuikang/swe-sharing/README.md

-# Talk: Type System in TypeScript

-Slides for my talk: Type System in TypeScript.
-Proudly powered by [Slidev](https://github.com/slidevjs/slidev).
+# Foreward

+This repository contains the source code for my presentation on Sharing about Software Engineering.

+The slides will be hosted on https://tonghuikang.github.io/swe-sharing

+Theses slides are powered by [Slidev](https://github.com/slidevjs/slidev), using templates from [dizys](https://github.com/dizys/talk-type-system-in-typescript).

+The following contains information on how to update and deploy the slides.

 ## Prerequisites